+(1) The examination regulations for the Master's program in International Business enter into force as of September 1, 2007 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen).

+(2) These examination regulations apply to all students who have enrolled or will enroll in the Master's program in International Business at Cologne University of Applied Sciences as of winter semester 2007/08.
+It will upon request also apply to students commencing their studies prior to this semester.

+(3) The examination regulations for the Master's program in International Business at Cologne University of Applied Sciences of July 10, 2006 will cease to be in force as of August 31, 2012.
+Students in the Master's program in International Business who commenced their studies prior to the winter semester 2007/08 may complete the program according to the regulations currently in place for them until the end of summer semester 2012.

-- (1) The examination regulations for the Master's program in Automation & IT enter into force as of September 1, 2008 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen). - (2) These examination regulations apply to all students who have enrolled or will enroll in the Master's program in Automation & IT at Cologne University of Applied Sciences as of winter semester 2008/2009. - (3) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Computer Science and Engineering Science at Cologne University of Applied Sciences of May 9, 2007 and after legal review by the President's Office of Cologne University of Applied Sciences on May 13, 2009.
+(4) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Economics and Business Adminstration at Cologne University of Applied Sciences of November 13, 2007 and October 27, 2009, and after legal review by the President's Office of Cologne University of Applied Sciences on July 28, 2009.

-Cologne, May 27, 2009
+Cologne, November 24, 2009

-The President of Cologne University of Applied Sciences
+President of Cologne University of Applied Sciences

-Prof. Dr. phil.
+[signature of Prof. Metzner] Prof. Dr. phil.
 J. Metzner